Skip to main content

 3. Automate

-“You can’t rely on manually counting your ever-growing IT estate.
-You need to compare different tools against each other, such as a vulnerability or asset discovery scanning tool and the company’s IT asset register (CMDB) [similar to the above dashboard] and analyse the results to really understand the attack surface and evaluate how well you are covering it.
+“More organizations are looking to introduce higher levels of automation and data analytics techniques into their security reporting,” notes Philippe, “because understanding the attack surface is all but impossible without it.
+"You can’t rely on manually counting your ever-growing IT estate.
+You need to compare different tools against each other, such as a vulnerability or asset discovery scanning tool and the company’s IT asset register (CMDB) [similar to the above dashboard] and analyze the results to understand the attack surface and evaluate how well you are covering it.
+“Automation is really important here.
+Many organizations find it complicated to understand the attack surface because they don’t have the analysts in-house to support the level of analysis required.
+That’s where a tool like Panaseer really shines.”

 With advanced levels of automation, you can compare controls coverage gaps split by tool and critical business process.
-In this example, the mission critical infrastructure for priority protection is PII-related systems, Swift processes, and trading systems.
+In this example, the mission-critical infrastructure for priority protection is PII-related systems, Swift processes, and trading systems.

 Dashboard showing contextualised data for control coverage gaps